Azure/Copilot-For-Security/Plugins/Community Based Plugins/Microsoft Defender XDR Custom Plugin Scenarios/MDA Cloud App Events/Readme.md

 - **GetOneDriveActivtyForUser**: Feteches a list of a user's OneDrive activity within a specified timeframe
 - **GetSharePointActivityForUser**: Fetches a list of a user's SharePoint activity within a specified timeframe
-- **GetSharePointActivityPerSite**: Fetches a list of a SharePoint activity for a specified site within a timeframe
 - **GetExchangeOnlineActivityForUser**: Fetches a list of a user's Exchange Online activity within a specified timeframe
 - **GetTeamsActivityForUser**: Fetches a list of a user's Teams activity within a specified timeframe